CarlJr.

-Carl-Antoni Cloutier (born December 17, 1996), better known as CarlJr., is a Canadian professional TrackMania player for the French esports organization Solary.
+Carl-Antoni Cloutier (born December 17, 1996), better known as CarlJr., is a Canadian professional TrackMania player who plays for Team Falcons.
 He is the most successful player in the game's history, winning seven total world championships, three at the Electronic Sports World Cup and four at the Trackmania Grand League World Cup.
 He has also won the ZrT TrackMania Cup five times.
 He is widely considered to be the best TrackMania player of all time.

 Early life

-Carl-Antoni Cloutier was born on December 17, 1996, in Rosemère, Montreal, Quebec.
+Carl-Antoni Cloutier was born on December 17, 1996, in Rosemère, Quebec.